 I was short-listed for a Legal Aid Lawyer of the Year award 2012 in the category “Young Legal Aid Lawyer” and nominated as Junior Lawyer of the Year in the Law Society Excellence Awards 2013.

-I am ranked in Chambers UK 2017 in which I am regarded by clients as “very tenacious and pleasant to deal with.
-She has tactical nous, is very committed, intelligent and impressively hardworking” and have also been ranked in the Legal 500 and described as”exceptionally bright and perceptive”.
+I am ranked in Chambers UK 2018 in which I am regarded by clients as “incredibly committed and dedicated.
+She is greatly admired for her approach to cases: Having her is like working with the best of silks as well as solicitors – she works every angle and does great work as a result.
+She is a phenomenon.”
+I have also been ranked in the Legal 500 and described as”exceptionally bright and perceptive”.

 - Rye St Anthony School 1988 – 1995

 - Robinson College, Cambridge University 1996 – 1999